janarth10/RAD_A1/README.md

 - before/after flags must be given date in format "year-month-day", "year-month", "year"

 - before/after flags are inclusive(EG: --before 2015 will return emails with send dates <= 2015)

+Does not work:
+- cannot handle malformed xml files